Physics-informed neural particle flow for the Bayesian update step: Physics-informed neural particle flow

 The particles are propagated numerically from $\lambda=0$ to $\lambda=1$ using the Euler method:

 During training, a fixed pseudo-time step $\Delta \lambda$ is used to provide a stable optimization target.
 At each step $k$, the loss $\mathcal{L}(\theta)$ is computed based on the current particle positions $x_k$, and gradients are applied to update $\theta$.
 The computational graph is detached after the update step.
 This prevents the accumulation of gradients across time steps, significantly reducing memory consumption and avoiding the vanishing/exploding gradient problem common in training deep dynamical systems.
-This approach effectively breaks the global transport problem into a sequence of local physics-informed constraints.
+This approach effectively breaks the global transport problem into a sequence of local physics-informed constraints without deteriorating the global validity of the transport map.

 The training procedure is detailed in Algorithm \ref{alg:neural-flow-training}.
 In each iteration, we sample a batch of inference tasks from a training dataset $\mathcal{D}_{\mathrm{train}}$.
 Each task is defined by a measurement realization $z$ and a parameter set governing the $g(x)$ prior and the $h(x)$ likelihood functions.
 This multi-task framework, inspired by \cite{chen2019particle}, enables the model to learn a generalized Bayesian update operator rather than solving a single instance.
 For every task, a particle set $\{x_i\}_{i=1}^N$ is initialized by sampling the prior $g(x)$.